MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-XII-Office-Natural-Resources-Revenue-Department-Interior/subchapter-A-Natural-Resources-Revenue/part-1206-Product-Valuation/subpart-D-Federal-Gas/section-1206.144.md

 (c) Public sources of price or market information that ONRR deems to be reliable.

-(d) Information available or reported to ONRR, including, but not limited to, on Form ONRR-2014 and Form ONRR-4054.
+(d) Information available or reported to ONRR, including, but not limited to, on form ONRR-2014 and form ONRR-4054.

 (e) Costs of transportation or processing if ONRR determines that they are applicable.